cunarist/walkie/README.md

+# About

+A game-like navigation plugin for Rhinoceros.
+Only Supports Windows.

 # Installation

 Run the `Walke.rhi` to install the plugin.
 You can also manually drop and drop `Walkie.rhp` it onto the Rhinoceros main Window to install the plugin.